EHB-MCT/portfolio-starter-JoachimHamraoui/CONTRIBUTING.md

-# Contributing to [Portfolio]
+# Contributing to [Manga App]

 Welcome!
-We're excited that you're interested in contributing to [Your Project Name].
+We're excited that you're interested in contributing to [Manga App].
 Before you get started, please take a moment to read through the following guidelines.

 ## Code of Conduct